-1. Our school will comply with the information sharing aspects of KCSiE 2022 - which are outlined at para 2

-- 2. Information sharing is vital in identifying and tackling all forms of abuse and neglect, and in promoting children's welfare, including their educational outcomes.
+- 1. Our school will comply with the information sharing aspects of KCSiE 2023 which are outlined at para 2 - 2.
+Information sharing is vital in identifying and tackling all forms of abuse and neglect, and in promoting children's welfare, including their educational outcomes.
 Schools have clear powers to share, hold and use information for these purposes. - 3.
-As part of meeting a child's needs, it is important for governing bodies to recognise the importance of information sharing between practitioners and local agencies.
+As part of meeting a child's needs, it is important for governing bodies and proprietors to recognise the importance of information sharing between practitioners and local agencies.
 This should include ensuring arrangements are in place that set out clearly the processes and principles for sharing information within the school and with children's social care, the safeguarding partners, other organisations, agencies, and practitioners as required. - 4.
-School staff should be proactive in sharing information as early as possible to help identify, assess, and respond to risks or concerns about the safety and welfare of children, whether this is when problems are first emerging, or where a child is already known to the local authority children's social care.
+School and college staff should be proactive in sharing information as early as possible to help identify, assess, and respond to risks or concerns about the safety and welfare of children, whether this is when problems are first emerging, or where a child is already known to the local authority children's social care. - 5.
+It is important that governing bodies and proprietors are aware that among other obligations, the Data Protection Act 2018, and the UK General Data Protection Regulation (UK GDPR) place duties on organisations and individuals to process personal information fairly and lawfully and to keep the information they hold safe and secure. - 6.
+Governing bodies and proprietors should ensure relevant staff have due regard to the relevant data protection principles, which allow them to share (and withhold) personal information, as provided for in the Data Protection Act 2018 and the UK GDPR.
+This includes: - a) Being confident of the processing conditions which allow them to store and share information for safeguarding purposes, including information, which is sensitive and personal, and should be treated as 'special category personal data'.